-Photo above: SIU Theater production of The Fastest Woman Alive, costume design by Rebel Mickelson (MFA, Costume Design 2009), currently Costume Shop Supervisor at Youngstown State University.
+Photo above: SIU Theater production of The Fastest Woman Alive, costume design by Rebel Mickelson (MFA, Costume Design 2009), currently Costume Shop Manager at Western Illinois University.

 Thank you for your interest in our MFA Design and Production (with an Emphasis in Costume Design) program here at Southern Illinois University, Carbondale.
 The MFA in Design is a three-year sequence that includes courses in all areas of design as well as numerous electives with multiple realized design opportunities.